cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ---
-title: CosmJs - Create the messages for your GUI
+title: CosmJS - Create the messages for your GUI
 order: 23
 description: Create the messages that your GUI will use
 tag: deep-dive
 ---

-# CosmJs - Create the messages for your GUI
+# CosmJS - Create the messages for your GUI

 <HighlightBox type="synopsis">

 Make sure you have all you need before proceeding:

-* You understand the concepts of [CosmJs](TODO).
+* You understand the concepts of [CosmJS](TODO).
-* You have the checkers blockchain codebase up to the CosmJs objects.
+* You have the checkers blockchain codebase up to the CosmJS objects.
 If not, follow the [previous steps](./cosmjs-objects.md) or check out the [relevant version](https://github.com/cosmos/academy-checkers-ui/tree/stargate).

 </HighlightBox>